 The bread is crusty.
 The crumb is nice and moist and somewhat chewy.
 The spelt flour gives it some heft and a delicious taste.

-Since the cheddar was cubed, there’s these dots of melted cheese throughout the crumb.
-The jalapenos gives it a good spiciness, not too much.
+Since the cheddar was cubed, there are these dots of melted cheese throughout the crumb.
+The jalapenos give it a good spiciness, not too much.
 Enough to get a tingle on your tongue.

-The added chives, gives it a wonderful oniony and fresh green note.
+The added chives give it a wonderful oniony and fresh green note.
 If you like chives, you can easily double the amount without a problem.

-This is a snack bread.
+This is bread for snacking.
 You tear off a piece and eat it with glee.

 Please share this recipe for cheddar jalapeno sourdough bread on social media